-If you’re a geology buff, this may be the best time to visit The island of Hawaii and Volcano Village.
+If you’re a geology buff, this may be the best time to visit the island of Hawaii and Volcano Village.
 Contrary to popular belief, the Big Island IS safe to visit and locals are happily welcoming guests.

 Volcanic Activity on Kilauea

 While Kilauea Volcano remains active, lava activity is restricted to a tiny area at the very southern tip of the island.
 That means there’s plenty to do on Hawaii that doesn’t involve the volcano.
-However, it’s estimated that Kilauea’s lava flow has added more than 700 acres of new land to the island and a small island-turned-isthmus has formed off the cost.
+However, it’s estimated that Kilauea’s lava flow has added more than 700 acres of new land to the island and a small island-turned-isthmus has formed off the coast.
 This geologic activity is a rare opportunity for scientist and geology nuts alike to study new, untouched, environments.